Lawson (store): Environmental commitment

 Lawson planned to install solar panels at 1,000 stores in the 2012–2013 financial year, and 1,000 more in the 2013–2014 financial year.
 It chose solar panels from Solar Frontier, along with the same company's online monitoring system, for the first 1,000 stores.

 In other countries

 China

-Lawson has more than 5,200 stores in China, which are found in and around five major cities: Chongqing, Beijing, Shenyang, Shanghai and Wuhan.
+Lawson has more than 5,200 stores in China, which are found in and around six major cities: Chongqing, Beijing, Shenyang, Shanghai, Shenzhen and Wuhan.
 The Shanghai region is the largest, with more than 2,000 locations.